The Great Cloud Exodus: Part I

 The Illusion of the European Region

-The fundamental problem with the dominance of American hyperscalers - who collectively hold more than 68% of the global cloud infrastructure market - is the extraterritorial application of American legislation.
+The fundamental problem with the dominance of American hyperscalers - who together hold more than 68% of the global cloud infrastructure market - is the extraterritorial effect of American legislation.

 This is, legally speaking, a dangerous illusion.
 American legislation does not look at the ground on which the server stands, but at who holds the keys to the front door.